coinos/coinos-cd/README.md

 SSH_KEYS="(your fingerprint)"
 ```

-To create the new Droplet, run `deploy-droplet.sh`
+Finally, to create the new Droplet, run `deploy-droplet.sh`

 ex: